pluralsight/guides/draft/other/push-notifications-with-firebase-cloud-messaging/article.md

 Data messages are handled here in onMessageReceived whether the app is in the foreground or background.
 Whereas notification messages are received only when the app is in foreground.
 Which would make them pretty useless in a way, or at least rather boring, don't you think?

-For an unified notifications system, we use messages that have only data payload.
+For an unified notifications system, we use messages that have <b>only data</b> payload.

 <font color="red">Messages containing both notification and data payloads are treated as notification messages, so they won't be handled by MyFirebaseMessagingService when the app is in the background!</font>

 If you haven't set up your server yet, you can still test your push notifications with a POST http request directly to firebase.
-You can use any app you find fit for that, we use the Google Postman plugin.
+You can use any app you find fit for that, we use the Google <b>Postman</b> plugin.
 You can download it from [this link][2].

 The endpoint you can use from firebase is this one:
 <pre>https://fcm.googleapis.com/fcm/send